namandalsania/Litcode/README.md

 # Litcode
-Adding my leetcode practice solutions to this repo.
+Adding my leetcode practice solutions to this repo.<br>
-- PL used: Python
+-> PL used: Python